- Sociology Major

 - Tools for understanding the role of social policies in creating and ameliorating inequality

-For students interested in the following career paths:
+For students interested in career paths such as: